DOI-USGS/hyswap/docs/source/examples/percentile_calculation_examples.rst

 Multi-day averaging can also be performed by setting the `data_type` parameter to a value like `7-day`, `14-day`, or `28-day`, the default value is `daily` which is no temporal averaging.
-See the function documentation for additional details about the parameters and options for this function.
+See the function documentation (:obj:`hyswap.percentiles.calculate_variable_percentile_thresholds_by_day`) for additional details about the parameters and options for this function.